QuantEcon/python-lecture-sandpit.myst/lectures/bayes_nonconj.md

 exampleVM_trunc.show_prior(size=100000,bins=20)
 ```

+These graphs look good too.

+Now let's try with a Laplace distribution.

 ```{code-cell} ipython3
 # truncated Laplace
 exampleLP = BayesianInference(param=(0.5,0.05), name_dist='laplace', solver='numpyro')
 exampleLP.show_prior(size=100000,bins=40)
 ```

-### Results and Plots
+Having assured ourselves that our sampler seems to do a good job, let's put it to work in using MCMC to compute posterior probabilities.

+## Posteriors Via MCMC and VI

-With the following class `BayesianInferencePlot`, I can easily implement MCMC or VI algorithms and plot multiple posteriors for different updating data size together with the initial prior of our choice.
+We construct a class  `BayesianInferencePlot` to implement MCMC or VI algorithms and plot multiple posteriors for different updating data sizes and different  possible prior.

-This class takes both the true data generating parameter 'theta', a list of updating data sizes for multiple posterior plotting, and a defined and parametrized `BayesianInference` class as an input.
+This class takes as inputs the true data generating parameter 'theta', a list of updating data sizes for multiple posterior plotting, and a defined and parametrized `BayesianInference` class.

 It has two key methods:

 - `BayesianInferencePlot.MCMC_plot()` takes wanted MCMC sample size as input and plot the output posteriors  together with the prior defined in `BayesianInference` class.